DEFRA/ffc-pay-automation/README.md

 ## Local Usage

 The file 'package.json' contains the commands to run scripts, and these are all declared in 'scripts' object.
-Each command is run from the terminal and must be prefixed with `npm run`, for example `npm run cypress:test`

-1. `cypress:test` Opens the Cypress Test Runner
+1. `npm run cypress:test` Opens the Cypress Test Runner
-2. `cypress:all` Runs the feature file(s) with specified tags in a Chrome browser.
+2. `npm run cypress:all` Runs the feature file(s) with specified tags in a Chrome browser.
 Specify tags within "TAGS=" and "--tag" prior to running
 <br>
 <br>
 <br>